zigasancin/wordpress-optimization-toolbox/plugins/autoptimize/readme.txt

 = Or should you inline all CSS? =

-The short answer: probably not (but I do).
+The short answer: probably not.

 Back in the days CSS optimization was easy; put all CSS in your head, aggregating everything in one CSS-file per media-type and you were good to go.
 But ever since Google included mobile in PageSpeed Insights and started complaining about render blocking CSS, things got messy (see "deferring CSS" elsewhere in this FAQ).
 One of the solutions is inlining all your CSS, which as of Autoptimize 1.8.0 is supported.

 Inlining all CSS has one clear advantage (better PageSpeed score) and one big disadvantage; your base HTML-page gets significantly bigger and if the amount of CSS is big, Pagespeed Insights will complain of "roundtrip times".
 Also when looking at a test that includes multiple requests (let's say 5 pages), performance will be worse, as the CSS-payload is sent over again and again whereas normally the separate CSS-files would not need to be sent any more as they would be in cache.

 So the choice should be based on your answer to some site-specific questions; how much CSS do you have?
 How many pages per visit do your visitors request?
-If you have a lot of CSS o a high number of pages/ visit, it's probably not a good idea to inline all CSS.
-But I do (as I have a low amount of average requests/ visitor and only a small amount of CSS as I use a pretty simple theme).
+If you have a lot of CSS or a high number of pages/ visit, it's probably not a good idea to inline all CSS.

 You can find more information on this topic [in this blog post](http://blog.futtta.be/2014/02/13/should-you-inline-or-defer-blocking-css/).

 = My cache is getting huge, doesn't Autoptimize purge the cache? =

 Autoptimize does not have its proper cache purging mechanism, as this could remove optimized CSS/JS which is still referred to in other caches, which would break your site.
-As from version 2.0.0 Autoptimize will display a notice on the administration pages if the cache size surpasses the half a Gigabyte mark.
+Moreover a fast growing cache is an indication of [other problems you should avoid](http://blog.futtta.be/2016/09/15/autoptimize-cache-size-the-canary-in-the-coal-mine/).

-You can keep the cache size at an acceptable level by either:
+Instead you can keep the cache size at an acceptable level by either:

 * disactivating the "aggregate inline JS" and/ or "aggregate inline CSS" options
 * excluding JS-variables (or sometimes CSS-selectors) that change on a per page (or per pageload) basis.
 You can read how you can do that [in this blogpost](http://blog.futtta.be/2014/03/19/how-to-keep-autoptimizes-cache-size-under-control-and-improve-visitor-experience/).

-= Where is the "look only in head" option? =

-While "look only in head" still works, it is now (since Autoptimize 2.0.0) no longer visible on the settings-page if it is not active.
-As long as the option is active (for JS or CSS), it will however remain visible until you deactivate it.
-If you're comfortable with PHP, there still are filters available to keep on using "look only in head".
+Despite above objections, there are 3rd party solutions to automatically purge the AO cache, e.g. using [this code](https://wordpress.org/support/topic/contribution-autoptimize-cache-size-under-control-by-schedule-auto-cache-purge/) or [this plugin](https://wordpress.org/plugins/bi-clean-cache/), but for reasons above these are to be used only if you really know what you're doing.

+= Upon updating Autoptimize can't be reactivated =

+I have not been able to reproduce this, but had 2 users reporting that they had to temporarily disable W3 Total Cache to be able to re-activate the updated Autoptimize.
+No idea why this is happening, but this might help if you encounter that problem.

+= "Clear cache" doesn't seem to work? =

+When clicking the "Delete Cache" link in the Autoptimize dropdown in the admin toolbar, you might to get a "Your cache might not have been purged successfully".
+In that case go to Autoptimizes setting page and click the "Save changes & clear cache"-button.

+Moreover don't worry if your cache never is down to 0 files/ 0KB, as Autoptimize (as from version 2.2) will automatically preload the cache immediately after it has been cleared to speed further minification significantly up.

+= Can I still use Cloudflare's Rocket Loader? =

+Cloudflare Rocket Loader is a pretty advanced but invasive way to make JavaScript non-render-blocking, which [Cloudflare still considers Beta](https://wordpress.org/support/topic/rocket-loader-breaking-onload-js-on-linked-css/#post-9263738).
+Sometimes Autoptimize & Rocket Loader work together, sometimes they don't.
+The best approach is to disable Rocket Loader, configure Autoptimize and re-enable Rocket Loader (if you think it can help) after that and test if everything still works.

+At the moment (June 2017) it seems RocketLoader might break AO's "inline & defer CSS", which is based on [Filamentgroup’s loadCSS](https://github.com/filamentgroup/loadCSS), resulting in the deferred CSS not loading.

+= I tried Autoptimize but my Google Pagespeed Scored barely improved =

+Autoptimize is not a simple "fix my Pagespeed-problems" plugin; it "only" aggregates & minifies (local) JS & CSS and allows for some nice extra's as removing Google Fonts and deferring the loading of the CSS.
+As such Autoptimize will allow you to improve your performance (load time measured in seconds) and will probably also help you tackle some specific Pagespeed warnings.
+If you want to improve further, you will probably also have to look into e.g. page caching, image optimization and your webserver configuration, which will improve real performance (again, load time as measured by e.g. https://webpagetest.org) and your "performance best practise" pagespeed ratings.

 = So should I aggregate inline CSS/ JS? =

 Before Autoptimize 2.0.0, inline code was always optimized with all CSS pushed in the head-section and all JS at the end with a defer-flag.
 This often caused 2 problems; the priority of inline CSS got lost and inline JS could contain page- or request-specific code which broke Autoptimize's caching mechanism leading to too many cached files and the minification running over and over.
-This is why as from 2.0.0 by default inline code is not optimized (except for those upgrading from previous versions).
-Additionally, to avoid inline JS breaking because the optimized JS is not available, JS is forced in head by default.
-If you want to squeeze out as much performance as possible, you should indeed tick the "aggregate inline"-options and disable "force JS into head", while off course keeping an eye out for the disadvantages listed above.
+This is why as from AO 2.0 by default inline code is not optimized (except for those upgrading from previous versions).
+Additionally, to avoid inline JS breaking because jquery is not available, `js/jquery/jquery.js` is excluded by default.

 = What can I do with the API? =

 A whole lot; there are filters you can use to conditionally disable Autoptimize per request, to change the CSS- and JS-excludes, to change the limit for CSS background-images to be inlined in the CSS, to define what JS-files are moved behind the aggregated one, to change the defer-attribute on the aggregated JS script-tag, ...
-There are examples for many filters in autoptimize_helper.php_example and in this FAQ.
+There are examples for some filters in autoptimize_helper.php_example and in this FAQ.

 = How can I use the code in autoptimize_helper.php_example? =

 Although you could add the code to your theme's functions.php, it would get overwritten with your next theme update.
 Therefor it is better to either create a helper plugin of your own or to simply use [the Code Snippets plugin](https://wordpress.org/plugins/code-snippets/) to manage any custom code.

-= Why is jquery.js not optimized =

-Starting from AO 2.1 WordPress core's jquery.js is not optimized for the simple reason a lot of popular plugins inject inline JS that is not aggregated either (due to possible cache size issues with unique code in inline JS) which relies on jquery being available, so excluding jquery.js ensures that most sites will work out of the box.
-If you want optimize jquery as well, you can remove it from the JS optimization exclusion-list (you might have to enable "also aggregate inline JS" as well or switch to "force JS in head").

 = How does CDN work? =